-A site license provides access to an entire building staff, while an individual registration is for one person.
+A site license provides access to your organization’s entire staff, while an individual registration is for one person.

 What is the difference between the asynchronous course option and the upgrade?

 The asynchronous option includes six learning sessions that may be completed anytime and anywhere.
 They do not require any level of interactivity, and Angela does not engage with users.

 The upgraded course option includes the six self-paced learning sessions as well as additional live, interactive discussions facilitated by Angela.
 Here, users may debrief their thinking and learning and seek feedback on their work.
-If you are registering independently of your school system, our first round of live sessions begins the week of June 1, 2021.
+If you are registering independently of your school system, our next round of live sessions begins the week of June 1, 2021.
 Registration for the fall cohort will open shortly after.
 Invite to follow, one week prior to our start.
 You may begin the course at any time prior to our first meetup.
 Please try to complete the first session by then.